 North Sherwin Shoulders Project

-The North Sherwin Shoulders Project is updating the design of U.S. Highway 395 from 2.4 miles south of Lower Rock Creek Road to 0.3 miles north by widening the paved highway shoulders and improving sight distances around curves.
-The project is widening the existing shoulders to 10ft, installing retaining walls, flattening soil slopes next to the highway, replacing or installing guardrails, upgrading drainage systems, installing skip rumble strips between travel lanes and shoulders, and adding a bicycle right turn pocket at U.S. 395 and Lower Rock Creek Road.
-The project is tentatively scheduled to be completed in November 2022.
+The North Sherwin Shoulders Project updated the design of U.S. Highway 395 from 2.4 miles south of Lower Rock Creek Road to 0.3 miles north by widening the paved highway shoulders and improving sight distances around curves.
+The project widened the existing shoulders to 10ft, installed retaining walls, flattened soil slopes next to the highway, replaced or installed guardrails, upgraded drainage systems, installed skip rumble strips between travel lanes and shoulders, and added a bicycle right turn pocket at U.S. 395 and Lower Rock Creek Road.
+The project was completed in November 2022.

 The middle photo shows the construction of a soldier pile, which is a retaining wall that will allow crews to widen the shoulders of this section of U.S. Highway 395, improve erosion and drainage.
 The photo on the left shows where a slope is being altered to make room for a wider shoulder.
 The photo on the right shows where an additional retaining wall is being constructed.

 Click image to view North Sherwin Shoulders Project video

 The estimated cost of this project was $21.4 million.

 Project schedule (Subject to change):